docusign/native-ios-sdk/support-files/Integration-Troubleshooting.md

 ## 2. Simulator Build fails for `arm64`

-### Simulator Release Build and Run - `Xcode 12.4`
+### Simulator Build error - `Xcode 12`

-* Swift Compiler Error
 * `ld: building for iOS Simulator, but linking in dylib built for iOS, file '.../Pods/DocuSign/DocuSignSDK.framework/DocuSignSDK' for architecture arm64`

-This is a known issue that happens with `SDK v2.5 and earlier` when App Scheme for `Run` has `Release` selected for the Simulator targets.
-Please raise an [issue](https://github.com/docusign/native-ios-sdk/issues) if this is a blocker.
+This is a known issue that happens with Xcode12 based builds for `iphonesimulator*`.
+For example, this is reproducible by editing App Scheme for `Run` to select `Release` for the Simulator targets.

 ![building for iOS Simulator Error - Screenshot](simulator-build-release-archieve-issue.png)

+With SDK `v2.5`, `pod install` will automatically set `"EXCLUDED_ARCHS[sdk=iphonesimulator*]"` as `YES` to resolve this issue.
+For earlier builds, follow the next section to resolve it with `Podfile` edit.

 ### Fix with the `Podfile`